root-project/web/blog/_posts/2024-10-08-new-color-schemes.md

 }
 {% endhighlight %}

-These new color schemes, now in the master version of ROOT, will be in available in version 6.34.
+These new color schemes, now in the master version of ROOT, will be available in version 6.34.